-Mini Metro from Radial Games is an indie game on Nintendo Switch where you must design the subway layout of a city that is expanding at a steady pace.
+Mini Metro from Radial Games and Dinosaur Polo Club is an indie game on Nintendo Switch where you must design the subway layout of a city that is expanding at a steady pace.
 Learn more about it in our Mini Metro review!

 The game starts with a white screen where you are asked to drag a path from one station, marked with a circle, to another station, marked by a square.
 You can do this either with the on-screen cursor when playing in Docked, Portable or Tabletop mode, or by using the touchscreen when playing on Portable or Tabletop mode.
 Once you do this, a train, represented by a rectangle, will start to move between the available stations, and a few seconds later a new station will pop up, so you’ll need to connect that to your current layout.

 Each of your stations can hold a few commuters, so you’ll need to design a good subway system to keep them all moving from station to station as fast as possible.
 Depending on how you connect each station you will start to create different colored lines, and depending on the color you’ll be able to see where a train is traveling to and from.
 If a line crosses a river, it will get a tunnel for the train to travel to and from that station.

 As you progress in the game you will unlock new things to add to your line, such as a new locomotive you can add to one of your current lines or to a new line, or a new car you can add to one of your locomotives You will also get more tunnels so that you can continue to connect lines over a river.
 These will certainly help you to keep your streak going strong… but you’ll eventually fail because your city grew up too fast or because you placed a locomotive at the wrong place at the wrong time, making your carefully designed line obsolete.
 This is all part of the process, so you’ll learn and carry on with new confidence.